Burscheid

 Eifgen creek dam

 Today I visited the old dam on the Eifgen creek, which is located only few kilometers from here in the forest.
 It was built in 1906, and as far as I know, it had served a great part of Burscheid as drinking water supply for many years.
-The last time I was there was certainly ten years ago already.
-I balanced over a fallen down tree to the other riverbank then, and to my big surprise I discovered a swastika made of small white pebbles that were put into the concrete of the barrage.
+The last time I was there was already ten years ago.
+I had balanced over a fallen down tree to the other riverbank then, and to my big surprise discovered a swastika made of small white pebbles that were put into the concrete of the barrage.
 I was excited about having discovered a small piece of history right on my doorstep.

 Mouseover for recognition aid